imguolao/monaco-vue/README.md

   const { monacoRef, unload } = useMonaco()

   /*
-    When the component is about to be unmount,
+    When the component will be unmount,
     If the monaco instance is not successfully loaded, You need to manually unload.
   */